noalorette/petprep/README.rst

   subject, including meaningful errors.
 - Automate and parallelize processing steps, which provides a significant speed-up from manual processing or shell-scripted pipelines.

+PETPrep also extracts regional time-activity curves as tabular files with frame timings and uptake values.
+These tables can be fed directly into pharmacokinetic modeling tools such as `kinfitr <https://github.com/mathesong/kinfitr>`__ or PMOD to estimate tracer kinetics or compute binding metrics.

 More information and documentation can be found at https://petprep.readthedocs.io/